f-corvaro/CPP/CPP00/README.md

 <p align="justify">

-This project is designed to introduce you to the essentials of C++ programming.
+C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, often referred to as "C with Classes."
+The goal of these modules is to introduce you to Object-Oriented Programming (OOP).
+This will be the starting point of your C++ journey.
+While many languages are recommended for learning OOP, this project focuses on C++ due to its complexity and rich feature set.
+To keep things simple, your code will comply with the C++98 standard.
 Whether you are a beginner or looking to refresh your skills, this project will provide you with the foundational knowledge and practical experience needed to excel in C++ programming.

 </p>
 <br>